Makar-class catamaran: Description

 The ships are intended to undertake coastal hydrographic survey, required for production of nautical charts and publications aimed at improving navigation through waters closer to coasts.
 The ships are also capable of limited coastal defence role in an emergency, limited search and rescue and limited ocean research.
 The ships are equipped with standard hydrographic survey equipment such as advanced electronic positioning system, multi-beam swath sounding systems and sub-bottom profiler.
-The ships also carry two survey motor boats along with Kongsberg Maritime's Hugin 1000 Autonomous underwater vehicle (AUV) for closer investigations.
+The ships also carry two survey motor boats along with Kongsberg Maritime's Hugin 1000 autonomous underwater vehicle (AUV) for closer investigations.

 The catamarans are propelled by four Cummins engines as well as two bow thrusters.
 The entire propulsion, navigational and power management packages of the vessels are integrated in a L&T supplied single state-of-art integrated platform management system.
 The ship is also equipped with sophisticated Integrated Bridge System from L&T. The ships have ergonomic accommodation for the six officers and 44 sailors.

 Construction

 Alcock Ashdown (Gujarat) Ltd was awarded this contract, worth ₹800 crore on 28 December 2006 through open competitive bidding, beating others like Larsen & Toubro, ABG Shipyard and Garden Reach Shipbuilders & Engineers.
 As per original term of contract, the first vessel was to be delivered by 6 April 2009, while the remaining five vessels were to be delivered within a year from 6 July 2009.
 This was later rescheduled, the revised delivery period of vessels is from September 2011 to March 2013.

-The INS Meen is under construction.
+INS Meen is under construction.
 The remaining four are awaiting administrative clarification.

 Ships of the class

 Cancellation of the deal

-Indian Navy cancelled ₹8000 crore (US$1.1 billion) deal with Alcock Ashdown over 10 year delays in a contract to supply of the six vessels.
-According to Navy officials only one of the vessels has been delivered and there is no sign or any timeline for the other 5 ships.
+Indian Navy cancelled ₹8,000 crore (US$1.1 billion) deal with Alcock Ashdown over ten-year delays in a contract to supply of the six vessels.
+According to Navy officials only one of the vessels has been delivered and there is no sign or any timeline for the other five ships.

-Further, the Ministry of Defence has awarded another contract for the construction of four Survey Vessels for Indian Navy to Garden Reach Shipbuilders & Engineers (GRSE) Limited, Kolkata after it became the L1 bidder in the competitive bidding.
+Further, the Ministry of Defence has awarded another contract for the construction of four survey vessels for the Indian Navy to Garden Reach Shipbuilders & Engineers (GRSE) Limited, Kolkata after it became the L1 bidder in the competitive bidding.
 These ships have a displacement of 3,300 tonnes.
-Therefore, these ships are likely to be more advanced and outperform the Makar Class which has a displacement of only 500 tonnes.
-So, this further reduces the chances of the completion of the deal and hence the Makar class will consist of only 1 ship.
+Therefore, these ships are likely to be more advanced and outperform the Makar class which has a displacement of only 500 tonnes.